 This is an excellent opportunity for students to network with the industry.

-The winning team of Group A and Group B will be asked to submit a paper to present at the next next SPE/IADC Drilling Conference.
+The winning team, as determined by the conference program committee, will be asked to submit a paper to present at the next SPE/IADC Drilling Conference.

 The Drilling Conference program committee will choose either a Group A or Group B winner to present at the conference.
 Only at their discretion will the second group receive an invitation to present.
+The Drillbotics Committee may fund both teams travel if it holds sufficient funds, which will be determined a month before the Phase II test.

 The winning team will receive a travel grant to attend the Drilling Conference.
 Note that this is for a limited number of team members, not to exceed five (5) plus one (1) supervisor.
 Pre-approval of expenses is required.